How to Avoid Particulate Contamination in Particle Size Analysis

 This does not mean industries that produce non-consumable products, such as the plastics industry, shouldn’t be mindful of contaminants in their sample material.
 For example, if a manufacturer that produces plastic goods uses contaminated material, there is a chance the product won’t function properly and have to be recalled.

-No matter how you look at it, working with contaminated material will have a negative impact on your process if not addressed appropriately.
+No matter how you look at it, particulate contamination will have a negative impact on your process if not addressed appropriately.

 How Are Contaminants Detected in a Sample?